kintrix007/advent-of-code-2022/README.md

 - **Day 1**: Elixir - I already wish I could solve more days in Elixir.
 It seems nice.
 - **Day 2**: x86 GAS Assembly - Yup went about as poorly as expected.
 Would not recommend.
 - **Day 3**: SWI Prolog - Honestly, this was a lot more fun than I expected.
 It was well suited for the problem too.
-- **Day 4**: Erlang - No sure, it was not great nor terrible.
-Then again, the problem was super simple, so biggest task was figuring out how to parse the file...
+- **Day 4**: Erlang - Not sure, it was not great nor terrible.
+Then again, the problem was super simple, so the biggest task was figuring out how to parse the file...
 - **Day 5**: -

 ### Languages I plan to use in no particular order: